olegkoval/magento2-regenerate_url_rewrites/README.md

 * `--entity-type=category` and `--product-id`/`--products-range`
 * `--category-id` and/or `--categories-range` and/or `--product-id` and/or `--products-range`

+### DEPRECATED OPTIONS
+* `--check-use-category-in-product-url` - extension use a built-in Magento Url Rewrites generator which check this option in any way.

-### EXAMPLES
+### EXAMPLES OF USAGE
-* Regenerate URL rewrites for product with ID "38" in store with ID "3":
+* Regenerate Url Rewrites for product with ID "38" in store with ID "3":
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=product --store-id=3 --product-id=38`

 or
 >`$> php bin/magento ok:urlrewrites:regenerate --store-id=3 --product-id=38`

-* Regenerate URL rewrites for products with ID's 5,6,7,8,9,10,11,12 in store with ID "2" and do not run full reindex at the end of process:
+* Regenerate Url Rewrites for products with ID's 5,6,7,8,9,10,11,12 in store with ID "2" and do not run full reindex at the end of process:
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=product --store-id=2 --products-range=5-12 --no-reindex`

-* Regenerate URL rewrites for category with ID "22" in all stores and save current URL rewrites:
+* Regenerate Url Rewrites for category with ID "22" in all stores and save current Url Rewrites:
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --category-id=22 --save-old-urls`

-* Regenerate URL rewrites for categories with ID's 21,22,23,24,25 in store with ID "2":
+* Regenerate Url Rewrites for categories with ID's 21,22,23,24,25 in store with ID "2":
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --categories-range=21-25 --store-id=2`

-## INFO
-When you regenerate URL rewrites of some category then you regenerate URL rewrites of all products from this category AND URL rewrites of all subcategories (all levels - Magento use recursive logic) AND all products from this subcategories.
-This is the built-in Magento logic.
-So, take into account that regenerating of URL rewrites of any category (specially from top level) is a "heavy" process.

-## HOW TO USE DEBUG INFORMATION:
-If you see in the console log a message(-s) like this:
->`URL key for specified store already exists.
-Product ID: 1680.
-Request path: modelautos/schaal/revell-honda-nsx-1990-grijs-1-18.html`

-or

->`URL key for specified store already exists.
-Category ID: 359.
-Request path: modelautos/automerk/filmauto.html`

-Then you can find a product (or category) by provided ID and copy product (or category) name.
-After that you can search in the store for the product (or category) with same name and resolve conflict by updating/changing name of one of the products (or categories).

 Enjoy!